 - 46 deaths per million in single-vehicle crashes; 13 deaths per million single-vehicle rollover

 - 98 per million in multiple-vehicle accidents

-Small Vehicles Remain a Big Contributor to Death Rates
+Small Vehicles Remain a Significant Contributor to Death Rates

-For the first time since we’ve been doing this list, small vehicles completely dominated not just the 10 most dangerous vehicles in America, but the 20.
+For the first time since we’ve been doing this list, small vehicles completely dominated not just the 10 most dangerous vehicles in America, but the top 20 most dangerous vehicles in America.
 As demonstrated above, the size of the vehicles also contributes to the safety of the vehicle.
 Conversely, there are no mini vehicles on the list of the safest vehicles in America according to the IIHS’ released findings in the “Status Report” dated May 28, 2020.
 As part of its findings, it seems that the smallest late-model vehicles remain the most dangerous for drivers.
 Small vehicles offer less protection for drivers and passengers involved in crashes.

 The Carlson Law Firm Can Help